JonSnowWhite/network_scripts/README.md

 - [x] echo: A simple TCP echo server
 - [x] proxy: A simple proxy server hardcoded for one domain
-- [ ] record frag proxy: A proxy server that fragments client hello's
+- [x] record frag proxy: A proxy server that fragments client hello's
+- [ ] socksv4 functionality in proxy
+- [ ] socksv5 functionality in proxy
+- [ ] tcp fragmentation in proxy
+- [ ] other circumvention techniques for http and tls in proxy
--
+- [ ] quic functionality?

 # Usage
 ## Prerequisites